 We know milkweed is a crucial plant for Monarch butterflies.
 Growing the plants will attract and feed these beautiful butterflies.
-But you may be asking, “should I prune milkweed.”
+You may be asking, “should I prune milkweed?”
 Milkweed pruning isn’t really necessary, but deadheading milkweed can enhance appearance and encourage further flowering.

 Do I Deadhead Milkweed?

 Milkweed is a glorious perennial wildflower native to North America.
 All through summer and into fall the plant is covered with flowers.
 It is a perfect plant in the native garden or just to colonize a vacant field.
 The blooms are excellent cut flowers, and in the garden, they are attractive to bees and butterflies.